The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-A generalized stochastic system whose transition matrix $\stochasticmatrix\left(t\right)$ is a unistochastic matrix will be called a \emph{unistochastic system}.
+An indivisible stochastic process whose transition matrix $\stochasticmatrix\left(t\right)$ is a unistochastic matrix will be called a \emph{unistochastic process}.

-To provide a simple example, note that every permutation matrix is, in particular, a unitary matrix.
-Moreover, because the entries of a permutation matrix are all $1$s and $0$s, they are individually invariant when one computes their modulus-squares, so every permutation matrix is \emph{also} a unistochastic matrix.
-It follows that a discrete, deterministic system whose dynamics is defined by a permutation matrix is a special case of a unistochastic system.
+To provide a simple example, note that every permutation matrix $\permutationmatrix$ is, in particular, a unitary matrix.
+Moreover, because the entries $\permutationmatrix_{ij}$ of a permutation matrix $\permutationmatrix$ are all $1$s and $0$s, they are individually invariant when one computes their modulus-squares, so every permutation matrix is \emph{also} a unistochastic matrix.
+It follows that a discrete, deterministic system whose dynamics is defined by a permutation matrix $\permutationmatrix$ is a special case of a unistochastic process.\footnote{Moreover, if $\delta t$ denotes each discrete time step, $n$ denotes the integer number of time steps, and $t$ denotes a smooth time parameter, then because real-valued powers of a permutation matrix $\permutationmatrix$ are guaranteed to be unitary, the formula $\stochasticmatrix_{ij}\left(n\,\delta t+t\from n\,\delta t\right)\defeq\verts{\parens{\permutationmatrix^{t/\delta t}}_{ij}}^{2}$ defines a unistochastic matrix that analytically interpolates the original discrete, deterministic process to a smooth, unistochastic process.}

-Remarkably, as will be shown in Subsection~\ref{subsec:Dilations}\emph{, every} stochastic map can be expressed in terms of a unitary time-evolution operator on a suitably enlarged or \emph{dilated} Hilbert space.
-As a consequence, \emph{every} generalized stochastic system can be regarded as a subsystem of a unistochastic system.
-This statement can be formalized as a theorem, called the \emph{stochastic-quantum theorem}~\citep{Barandes:2023tsqt}, and implies that the study of generalized stochastic systems can essentially be reduced to the study of unistochastic systems.
-Hence, assuming a unistochastic system is not as special a condition as it might initially seem.
+Importantly, one can go in the other direction by expressing any unitary time-evolution operator $\timeevop\left(t\from0\right)$ in terms of a time-dependent transition matrix $\stochasticmatrix\left(t\from0\right)$ on an underlying configuration space $\configspace$, as noted, for example, in a paper by Korzekwa and Lostaglio (2021) .
+The analysis ahead will explain how to extend this observation into a new and comprehensive correspondence between indivisible stochastic processes and quantum systems, going beyond more elementary approaches that merely embed stochastic processes into a proper subclass of quantum systems.\footnote{For instance, the \emph{classical-to-classical channels} defined in the treatment by Wilde (2017) consist of turning stochastic matrices into a proper subclass of quantum channels that map diagonal density matrices into diagonal density matrices.}